basekit/docs.basekit.com/getting-started/local-development.md

 # Local Development

-BaseKit's Local Template Viewer enables you to use your own code editor and tools of choice.
+BaseKit's Template Development Kit enables you to use your own code editor and tools of choice.
 Follow these instructions to start developing templates locally.

 1. ## Sign up for a BaseKit account
   * If you have come to us through the editor, you will already be signed up and logged in via your hosting/telecoms package.
 [Head straight to Step 2](#download-a-code-editor).